Latest Township News

 Ligonier Community Garden Ready to Grow; Kids Corner Added

-By DEBORAH A. BREHUN For The Latrobe Bulletin
+By DEBORAH A. BREHUN Provided by The Latrobe Bulletin

 Mindful of the social distancing guidelines, Ligonier Community Garden volunteers recently began preparing 24 raised garden plots for the coming growing season.
 Located at the former Loyalhanna Watershed building property on Old Route 30, the township garden project was established three years ago by the Ligonier Township Recreation Board.

 "We never considered not doing the garden this year.
 It's an outside project and people need to get out and do things," said Larry Shew, Ligonier Township Recreation Board president.
 "There is plenty of space out here to garden and practice being 6 feet apart.
 If they wish to wear a mask they can do so."
 Shew said he never worried that the garden would not be successful this year.
 "It is popular with the people because they like to grow their own organic vegetables.
 Many people in this area do not have the space or enough sunlight to grow gardens in their own yards," Shew said.
 "People just need to get out in the sun, get some vitamin D, some UV, grow vegetables and live healthier."
 Shew said the garden is open 24 hours, so if anyone is uncomfortable with others in the garden, they can choose a time when no one else is there.